 About Ground Beef Noodle Bake:

 I’m still not cooking much, though.
-And when I do I am cooking light stuff.
+And when I do I am cooking light stuff; not light in calories, light in weight.
 No heavy cast iron pans, for instance!
 Not much cutting, either.
 And all that actually made Ground Beef Noodle Bake just about the perfect casserole to make.
-Plus this week, we’re smack dab in that weird little time warp between Christmas and New Years.
-You’re probably just about DONE with Christmas leftovers for a while (and if you’re not, there’s my 12 Days of Ham and 12 Days of Turkey posts or did you have Roast Beef?) and maybe thinking ahead to what you’re doing for New Year’s.
-And maybe the kids are home which makes it seem like there would be more time but strangely, the days just become filled with minutia.
+Plus this week, we’re smack dab in that weird little time warp between Christmas and New Year.
+You’re probably just about DONE with Christmas leftovers for a while (and if you’re not, there’s my 12 Days of Ham and 12 Days of Turkey posts or did you have Roast Beef?) and maybe you’re thinking ahead to what you’re doing for New Year’s.
+And maybe the kids are home from school which makes it seem like there would be more time but strangely, the days just become filled with minutia.
 Before you know it, it’s “What’s for Dinner Time.”

 The thing about this casserole is that there’s just nothing to making it.
 The very few simple items just meld together in the oven into a cohesive dish that has absolutely nothing offensive about it to anyone (no one will even know that there’s cottage cheese in it) unless maybe your kids are going to freak about the green onions (let them pick them off) and somehow this Ground Beef Noodle Bake becomes, magically “more” than it should be.
 It’s like a loaves and fishes kind of thing.
 Oh, and if you’re from Iowa, serve this with corn and bring a loaf of white bread and some butter to the table, lol!